Are Umbrellas Useless?

 Reason 2: Unless you are over 6 foot tall you might gauge someone's eye out

-There is nothing worse then walking along a crowded street in the rain where everyone has their umbrellas out.
-Umbrellas take up a lot of space, and if being carried by someone a few inches shorter than you they can mean you are making those around you in constant danger of being poked in the eye.
+There is nothing worse than walking along a crowded street in the rain where everyone has their umbrellas out.
+Umbrellas take up a lot of space.
+If someone a few inches shorter carries an umbrella, you and everyone else tall are in constant danger of being poked in the eye.
 In crowds umbrellas are anti social.

 Reason 3: It's fun to get wet anyway